 Navasota, TX 77868

-National Youth Leadership Training (NYLT) is an exciting, action-packed six-day council-level program designed to provide Scouts in troops, crews and ships with leadership skills and experience they can use in their home units and in other situations demanding leadership of self and others.
+National Youth Leadership Training (NYLT) is an exciting, action-packed six-day council-level program designed to provide Scouts in troops, crews, and ships with leadership skills and experience they can use in their home units and other situations demanding leadership of self and others.

 Unit leaders have the primary responsibility for training their youth leaders.
 The first step in the BSA youth leadership training continuum is conducted in the home unit (Introduction to Leadership Skills).
 Scouts who have completed this training may attend.
 NYLT is held twice a year in December and June.

 NYLT is filled with activities, presentations, challenges, discussions, and camping in a team and model unit environment.
 Participants learn and practice skills that are valuable at home, church, school, work, and the Scouting unit.

 The course is designed for Scouts BSA members who are at least 13 years old, and for Venturers or Sea Scouts who are at least 13 years old and have completed eighth grade.
-Since a Scout only takes this course once, we want them to get the maximum benefit from this experience; therefore, it is essential that they be able to handle the demands of this advanced course, which requires maturity, experience, and proficiency in basic camping skills.
+Since a Scout only takes this course once, it is critical for the youth to get the maximum benefit from this experience; therefore, the Scouts must be able to handle the demands of this advanced course, which requires maturity, experience, and proficiency in basic camping skills.

-At NYLT, a temporary training unit is formed consisting of youth from troops, crews and ships across the council.
+At NYLT, a temporary training unit consists of youth from troops, crews, and ships across the council.
 This training unit is instructed and led by a highly qualified group of outstanding youth and adult trainers.
-At the end of this conference, the Scout returns to their home unit with advanced knowledge of leadership skills and patrol/troop/team/crew operation.
+At the end of this conference, the Scout returns to their home unit with advanced knowledge of leadership skills and patrol/troop/crew operation.

 Requirements and Expectations

 - Be registered in a Scouting unit.
 Scouts must be registered in a troop and be at least First Class rank.
-They must be at least 13 years of age, but not yet 18 by day one of the course (for Venturers and/or Sea Scouts be registered in a crew and/or ship and be at least 14, or 13 and have completed eighth grade, and fall within the maximum age allowance for their program.
+Scouts in troops must be at least 13 years of age but not yet 18 by day one of the course.
+Venturers and/or Sea Scouts must be registered in a crew and/or ship, must be at least 14, or 13 and have completed eighth grade, and fall within the maximum age allowance for their program.
 No exceptions.